MKSJOY/Online-Food-Delivery-System/README.md

 # Online-Food-Delivery-System

-Online food delivery system using HTML and CSS is on optimizing the user experience, ensuring responsiveness across devices, and maintaining accessibility.Where user can see dishes and can order and admin can add restaurant, can upload dishes, delete dishes, update dishes.
+Online food delivery systems using HTML and CSS focus on optimizing the user experience, ensuring responsiveness across devices, and maintaining accessibility.
+Where users can see dishes and order and the admin can add restaurants, upload dishes, delete dishes, and update dishes.